sabrierley/academic-kickstart/content/publication/petty/index.md

 publication_short = "Under review"

 # Abstract and optional shortened version.
-abstract = "Greater female presence in public institutions is correlated with lower levels of corruption.
-We conduct two survey experiments in Ghana to investigate whether end-users perceive women bureaucrats as less likely to solicit bribes than men.
-Our results show that respondents do not expect women bureaucrats to be less corrupt than men.
-Further, this result holds across bureaucrats with different levels of experience in the public sector.
-We use results from our second experiment to argue that bribe-taking rates are similar across genders because of equal financial pressures men and women face to contribute to their extended families.
-Our results cast doubt on the idea that women bureaucrats are an effective antidote to petty corruption."
+abstract = "More women in public institutions is correlated with lower levels of corruption.
+However, this relationship is thought to be context specific.
+Furthermore, the mechanism that leads to reduced corruption remains unclear.
+We conduct two survey experiments to investigate whether and why end-users expect women bureaucrats to be less corrupt in Ghana.
+Our results show that citizens do not expectwomen bureaucrats to be less likely to solicit bribes than men.
+This result holds across bureaucrats with different levels of experience in the public sector and respondents who have and have not paid a bribe.
+Our second experiment shows that men and women bureaucrats face equal pressure to share their salaries with their extended families.
+We argue that equality in financial pressures explains why bribe-taking rates may be similar across genders.
+Our results cast doubt on the idea that women bureaucrats will reduce petty corruption in countries where corruption is pervasive."

 # abstract_short = ""